anjogenow/anjogenow/README.md

 ### Goals for 2024

-- Complete all TryHackMe learning paths
+- Complete HackTheBox Certified Penetration Testing Specialist
-- Study for CompTIA A+, Network+, Security+ and Pentest+
-- Complete Google IT Support and Cyber Security Professional
 - Participate in the advent of cyber and code
+- Complete Milestone 3 of 42 Cursus